American Civil Liberties Union: Cold War era

 The federal government took direct aim at the US Communist Party in 1948 when it indicted its top twelve leaders in the Foley Square trial.
 The case hinged on whether or not mere membership in a totalitarian political party was sufficient to conclude that members advocated the overthrow of the United States government.
 The ACLU chose not to represent any of the defendants, and they were all found guilty.
 In a change of heart, the ACLU supported the party leaders during their appeal process.
 The Supreme Court upheld the convictions in the Dennis v.
 United States decision by softening the free speech requirements from a "clear and present danger" test to a "grave and probable" test.
-The ACLU issued a public condemnation of the Dennis decision, and resolved to fight it.
-One reason for the Supreme Court's support of Cold War legislation was the 1949 deaths of Supreme Court justices Frank Murphy and Wiley Rutledge, leaving Hugo Black and William O. Douglas as the only remaining civil libertarians on the Court.

-The Dennis decision paved the way for the prosecution of hundreds of other Communist party members.
+(Note: The Dennis decision paved the way for the prosecution of hundreds of other Communist party members.
 The ACLU supported many Communists during their appeals (although most of the initiative originated with local ACLU affiliates, not the national headquarters), but most convictions were upheld.
-The two California affiliates, in particular, felt the national ACLU headquarters was not supporting civil liberties strongly enough, and they initiated more cold war cases than the national headquarters did.
+The two California affiliates, in particular, felt the national ACLU headquarters was not supporting civil liberties strongly enough, and they initiated more cold war cases than the national headquarters did.)
 The ACLU challenged many loyalty oath requirements across the country, but the courts upheld most loyalty oath laws.
 The Supreme Court, until 1957, upheld nearly every law which restricted the liberties of Communists.
-The ACLU, even though it scaled back its defense of Communists during the Cold War, still came under heavy criticism as a "front" for Communism.
+(Note: The ACLU, even though it scaled back its defense of Communists during the Cold War, still came under heavy criticism as a "front" for Communism.
 Critics included the American Legion, Senator Joseph McCarthy, the HUAC, and the FBI.
-Several ACLU leaders were sympathetic to the FBI, and as a consequence, the ACLU rarely investigated any of the many complaints alleging abuse of power by the FBI during the Cold War.
+Several ACLU leaders were sympathetic to the FBI, and as a consequence, the ACLU rarely investigated any of the many complaints alleging abuse of power by the FBI during the Cold War.)